premake/premake-core/website/docs/basedir.md

 ### Parameters ###

-`value` is an absolute path, from which other paths contained by the configuration should be made relative.
+`value` is an absolute or relative path, from which other paths contained by the configuration should be made relative to.

 ### Applies To ###